This article will explain all these variances and how to choose the proper chart of accounts for your contracting company.

 Indirect Costs of Construction

 Unlike direct costs which can be directly tied to a project, indirect costs of construction cannot be tied to a project.
 Why?
 Because they are customarily shared among several, at least two, projects.
 The perfect example is transportation.
 The project manager’s truck is driven to several different projects each week.
 How do you assigned the gasoline purchased?
-You can’t .
+You can, but it requires tracking miles exactly and multiple source inputs to a spreadsheet and the cost to calculate this isn’t worth the benefit.

 Therefore, you accumulate these indirect costs into one section so the reader of financial reports can understand that there are costs to do construction work, but have nothing to do with the office nor can they be directly assigned to a project.
 Customary accounts for indirect costs include: